Interview Flow

 • What do you wish had known before you started?

-1. Mistakes and Lessons: Please have 1 or 2 good examples of mistakes you made in the early days and what you learned from those experiences.
+1. Struggles and Lessons: Please have 1 or 2 good examples of struggles you experienced in the early days and what you learned from them.

 In this segment, we'll explore how you grew your business e.g.